genome/gms/README.md

 The VM will have a symlink from /opt/gms /vagrant/vm-opt-gms, putting a vm-opt-gms directory on the _host_ to hold local data.
 Change as desired.

+Once the virtual machine is created successfully if you want to reboot the host system, you should log out of the VM and use 'vagrant suspend' to shutdown the VM, then 'vagrant resume' to reboot it.

 Installation on Windows, on Mac OS X without Xcode, or any other system that supports virtual machines:
 -------------